+General Business

-General Business Associate in Arts Degree or Certificate of Achievement Two-Year Course Sequence Beginning in the Fall Semester
+Associate in Arts Degree or Certificate of Achievement Recommended Two-Year Course Sequence Beginning in the Fall Semester

 You can use the following pattern to complete an Associate in Arts degree or a Certificate of Achievement in General Business.
 This is only one possible pattern.
-If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
+If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a Counselor.
 This plan will map your sequence of courses to help you complete your degree regardless of the semester you begin classes.

 Course Units

 1st Semester/Fall

 BUS 10 Introduction to Business 3

 CIS 1 Introduction to Computer Information Systems 4

 General Education and Elective Courses 8

+Total 15

 2nd Semester/Spring

 BUS 2 Introduction to Business Law 3

+BUS 19 Business Communications 3

 BUS 210 Financial Management and Investments 3

-Business Elective 3

 General Education and Elective Courses 6

+Total 15

 3rd Semester/Fall

 BUS 5 Human Relations in Business 3

-BUS 19 Business Communications 3

 BUS 20 General Accounting 3

+Or

+BUS 1A Financial Accounting 3

+Business Elective 3

 General Education and Elective Courses 6

+Total 15

 4th Semester/Spring

-BUS 5 Human Relations in Business 3
+BUS 56 Human Resources Management 3

+ECON 1 Principles of Economics (Macro Economics) 3

+Or

+ECON 2 Principles of Economics (Micro-Economics

-BUS 19 Business Communications 3
+Business Elective 3

-BUS 20 General Accounting 3

 General Education and Elective Courses 6

+Total 15

-- Apply legal and ethical principles in business decision making. - Obtain information related to the profession using traditional and electronic sources, and synthesize the information into a written or oral business report. - Analyze a business situation and recommend a solution or plan for improvement. - Analyze data and prepare common business and personal financial reports. - Demonstrate ability to acknowledge and act with sensitivity toward the diverse customs, beliefs, and lifestyles that exist within the college and the business environment. - Prepare a human relations profile analyzing current interpersonal skills and developing plans for improvement.
+- Apply legal and ethical principles in business decision making. - Obtain information related to the profession using traditional and electronic sources, and synthesize the information into a written or oral business report. - Use efficient and effective oral and written communication skills. - Analyze a business situation and recommend a solution or plan for improvement. - Analyze data and prepare common business and personal financial reports. - Demonstrate ability to acknowledge and act with sensitivity toward the diverse customs, beliefs, and lifestyles that exist within the college and the business environment. - Analyze current interpersonal skills and develop plans for improvement.